Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Smart Slope Toggle Switch

-Bushnell's Slope-Switch toggle lets the golfer easily switch the Pro XE in and out of Slope mode.
+Bushnell's Slope-Switch toggle lets me easily switch the Pro XE in and out of Slope mode.
 That means the Pro XE is legal during tournament play when Slope is disabled.
-Finding pins is even easier as a pulsing red ring now compliments JOLT vibration to reinforce you have locked onto the flag.
+While testing the products, I’ve discovered finding pins is even easier as a pulsing red ring now compliments JOLT vibration to reinforce I have locked onto the flag.

 Pros